mobilpay/PHP_CARD/README.md

 ## Generic Payment Request/Response Flow
 <img src="img/NETOPIA_Payments_flow.png">

 The user will be redirected from the Merchant's website to NETOPIA Payments server together with a payment request.
+Based on the merchant account settings in NETOPIA's platform, various payment input methods might be displayed (e.g. Google Pay)

 - ### Payment request
     You need to send Payment request to NETOPIA Payments by using **POST Method** including 2 variable **env_key** and **data**